VladNikiforov/time-flow/README.md

 ## ⭐ My goals & purpose of the utility

-I just want a browser extension that just does its job and nothing more - clean and minimal.
-No unnecessary crap like ads and subscribtions
+It's a hobby project and my main goal is just to make this the best it can be, built for users

 Core Values:

-- **Privacy** - fully local, your data doesn't leave your machine
+- **Privacy** - all your data stays local in your browser
 - **Transparency** - free, open-source, no ads
-- **Visuals** - clean UI, straight to the point
+- **UX** - clean UI, full control

-It's a hobby project and my main goal is just to make this the best it can be

 ## 💡 Feedback

-Feel free to report and issue or any kind of suggestion or idea at the [Issues tab](https://github.com/VladNikiforov/time-flow/issues)
+Feel free to submit an issue or any kind of suggestion or idea at the [Issues tab](https://github.com/VladNikiforov/time-flow/issues)

 ## 🛠️ Contributing